revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 > It is also possible to execute this entire tutorial in the RevBayes console.
 {:.instruction}

 The file `FBD_tutorial.Rev` will contain all of the instructions required to load the data, assemble the different model components used in the analysis, and configure and run the Markov chain Monte Carlo (MCMC) analysis.
+Once you finish writing this file, you can compare your script with the example provide with this tutorial (see links above).

 {% assign mcmc_script = "FBD_tutorial.Rev" %}